Writing for the Web: 7 Tips for Successful Web Content

 Only use jargon when necessary.

 You may want to consider explaining terms as you use them, too.
 When you discuss certain words, you can use them more often because your audience will have a basic understanding of the terms.

 By limiting your jargon, you’ll create content that is easier for your audience to understand.
-It’s one of the best writing for the web best practices when it comes to publishing user-friendly content.
+It’s a crucial best practice for writing for the web when it comes to publishing user-friendly content.

 If you want to produce the best content, check out our free PDF that includes more than 130 different business jargon fixes!

 Writing for the web tip 7: Edit your content

 When you create new pages and content for your site, it’s essential that you review your content.
 You want to post error-free pages on your website.
 By editing your content, you’ll provide your audience with clean copy.

 It’s essential that you don’t edit your content immediately after writing it.
 You’ll miss errors because the information is still fresh in your mind.
 It’s best to wait for a few hours and edit it or have someone else look over it for you.

 If you want to edit right away, use a program like Grammarly to help you find and fix any grammatical or spelling mistakes.
 While it won’t help you fact-check the actual information in your article, it will help you produce a clean piece of copy.